Amwaterwall/Real-Time_wallpaper/README.md

 I will later set up the JSON file and yml file for the GitHub page (for hiding the API key), so Mac users can use Plash to display wallpaper on Plash.
+(Plash seems to only support a single index.html file, might have to look for another platform.)

 Features
 Display SpongeBob's Bikini beach with light effects depending on your local time and display the local weather information.